Quicklinks Are An Extra Set of Links That May Appear to Your Site

-One example that they provide are “store locator” pages in online shopping sites.
-Another is login pages to sites like Facebook and Myspace, since anyone using those services has to login to do something with those sites.
+One example that they provide is “store locator” pages in online shopping sites.
+Another is login pages to sites like Facebook and Myspace since anyone using those services has to log in to do something with those sites.

 The ideal quicklink is one that a searcher will recognize as a shortcut to their navigational goal, saving them from having to navigate through the site listed to reach that page.
 Pages of a site are given a “noticeability” score to determine its value as a quicklink.

-The paper discusses the organizational structures of web sites, a number of mathematical approaches to deciding upon quicklinks, and studies comparing human judgment of which links should be quicklinks compared to decisions made by computer algorithms.
+The paper discusses the organizational structures of websites, several mathematical approaches to deciding upon quicklinks, and studies comparing human judgment of which links should be quicklinks compared to decisions made by computer algorithms.

 How do you feel about site links?